renatobrf/kindle-teca/docs/political.md

     - USA, Russia and China new power map.

 ## Docs
-- Northern Ireland - the troubles (between 1960s to 1998).
+- Northern Ireland - the troubles (between 1960s and 1998).
-- The case of the Philips factory in Piauí in 2007.
+- The case of the Philips factory in Brazil-Piauí in 2007.